Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Compactness/duality method for Riesz basis

 \begin{remark} As we have mentioned in the introduction, previous works on the backstepping method use the quadratically close criterion to prove that $q_n$ is a Riesz basis.
 In our case, one would then seek to prove that

 In terms of $S_c$, this amounts to

 which is the Hilbert-Schmidt compactness criterion for $S_c$.
 However, in our case, \eqref{HS0}--\eqref{Hilbert-Schmidt-Sc} does not hold.
-Our new compactness/duality method illustrates that the relevant property is not \eqref{HS0}, which is particular case of compactness thanks to the Hilbert-Schmidt criterion, but rather the compactness of $S_c$ in itself, which we prove here in a more general way.
-This, together with the duality argument presented in Steps (2) and (3) below, can also lead to Riesz basis properties thanks to the Fredholm alternative.
+Our new compactness/duality method illustrates that the relevant property is not { the Hilbert-Schmidt compactness criterion \eqref{Hilbert-Schmidt-Sc}}, but simply the compactness of $S_c$, which we prove here in a more general way.
+This, together with the duality argument presented in Steps (2) and (3) below, leads to Riesz basis properties thanks to the Fredholm alternative.

-Interestingly, this illustrates that there is a link between the growth of the eigenvalues and the class of compact operators that appear in the Fredholm decomposition of $S$. \end{remark} \begin{proof}[Proof of Lemma \ref{lem4}] We start by considering two different cases: let $r\in(-1,0]$, what we need to show is that there exists $C>0$ and $\varepsilon>0$ such that for any $(a_{n})_{n\in\mathbb{N}^{*}}\in l^{2}$,
+Interestingly, this illustrates that there is a link between the growth of the eigenvalues and the class of compact operators that appear in the Fredholm decomposition of $S$. \end{remark} \begin{proof}[Proof of Lemma \ref{lem4}] We start by considering two different cases.
+First, let $r\in(1/2-\alpha,0]$.
+What we need to show is that there exists $C>0$ and $\varepsilon>0$ such that for any $(a_{n})_{n\in\mathbb{N}^{*}}\in l^{2}$,